 George Michael’s fantastic performance of the song with Queen at The Freddie Mercury Tribute Concert, Wembley Stadium, London on 20 April 1992, backed by a gospel choir and the 72,000-strong crowd, was without doubt the highlight of the show.
 He absolutely nailed it, making the song his own without trying to copy Freddie, and having the vocal skills to reach some of those tough top notes that few could pull off.

 And he engaged with the audience so well too, getting them all clapping and singing along with ease.
 That moment near the end when the band pauses and he gets the crowd to sing the word “love”, and in unison they do the complex descending melody on that single word perfectly, is just marvellous, embodying the joyful impact that Freddie’s music has had on everyone present.
 Brian’s huge smile immediately after says it all – he’s rightfully proud, as Freddie would also have been.
 The experience has also been recalled by Mike Moran, who worked with Queen and Freddie for many years.

 As well as being included in the film of the concert, George Michael’s performance was also released on his Five Live EP in 1993, along with These Are The Days Of Our Lives with Lisa Stansfield from the same show, plus a few other live tracks.
 All proceeds from sales went to the Mercury Phoenix Trust.
-George & Brian were interviewed by MTV about it at the time.

 The EP went straight to number 1 in the UK singles chart for 3 weeks, one of only 4 EPs ever to reach that position (others had been by Demis Roussos, The Special A.K.A. and Erasure).
 It was eventually bumped off the top spot by All That She Wants by Ace Of Base.
 And as a result of that chart success, George’s version of Somebody To Love was also included on Queen’s Greatest Hits III and the related VHS video in 1999.